dmangialino/shopping-cart/README.md

 # shopping-cart

 ## Installation
 Clone this repository to your local machine.
-Then, using the command line, navigate to the root folder of the repository
+Then, using the command line, navigate to the root folder of the repository.

 ## Setup
 Use Anaconda to create and activate a new virtual environment, perhaps called "shopping-env"